dsal/Satellite-Image-Analysis/README.md

 This repository contains optical satellite data products along with Python scripts for the analysis and processing of satellite imagery.

-Landsat 9 Optical Data Products and Spectral Bands
+Landsat is the longest continuously operating Earth observation satellite program.
+The first Landsat satellite was launched in 1972, and the most recent, Landsat 9, was launched in 2021.
+Landsat missions continue—Landsat Next is in development and will support current spectral bands associated with Landsat 8 and 9, as well as 15 additional bands (26 bands in total; Figure 12.1).
+Landsat Next is anticipated to launch in 2030.

-Landsat 9 is a multispectral Earth observation satellite that provides high-quality optical imagery for environmental monitoring, land cover classification, vegetation analysis, and water quality assessment.
+***Landsat 9 Optical Data Products and Spectral Bands*** Landsat 9 is a multispectral Earth observation satellite that provides high-quality optical imagery for environmental monitoring, land cover classification, vegetation analysis, and water quality assessment.
 The satellite captures data through the Operational Land Imager 2 (OLI-2) and the Thermal Infrared Sensor 2 (TIRS-2).
 Each spectral band is designed to highlight specific features of the Earth's surface, from vegetation and water bodies to thermal properties.

 To download Landsat-9 dataset: https://github.com/dsal/Satellite-Image-Analysis/releases/tag/Landsat_9